AngryRoc/Inf-VAE_pytorch/README.md

 Integrate Homophily and Influence in Diffusion Prediction", International Conference on Web Search and Data Mining, <b>WSDM 2020</b>, Houston, TX, February 3-7, 2020.

-This repository contains a TensorFlow implementation of Inf-VAE: Influence Variational Autoencoder for information diffusion prediction.
+This repository contains a Pytorch implementation of Inf-VAE: Influence Variational Autoencoder for information diffusion prediction.
 Inf-VAE model covariance of diffusion behaviors with both social network structure and temporal cascade evolution.